What is Real? Fighting Spam, Fake News, and Our Own Fallibility

 Back in December, my dryer broke, so I called a repairman.
 While he was working on the dryer, I was surprised that the first topic he brought up was fake news and how you couldn’t rely on any source for real news anymore.

-I thought, "Whatever happened to chit-chatting about the weather?"
+I thought, "What happened to chit-chatting about the weather?"

 I was hoping to get my machine repaired; I wasn't expecting a discussion about the nature of reality at 8 in the morning with a stranger.